reacton-js/creaton/README.md

 <br>

-**startConnect** is a static method is executed at the very beginning of connecting the component to the document, before generating the HTML content of the component and calling the static *connected()* method, but after creating the component state object.
+**startConnect()** – this static method is executed at the very beginning of connecting the component to the document, before generating the HTML content of the component and calling the static *connected()* method, but after creating the component state object.

 In it, you can initialize the properties of the state object with the existing values: